homelab-alpha/docs/README.md

 You can ask general questions and get community support through our [community].

 If you have an idea for a new feature or behavior change in a specific aspect of Homelab-Alpha documentation or have found a bug, file that issue in the project's code repository.

 We've made it easy for you to file new issues.

-- **Bug report:** Thanks for taking the time to help us improve our documentation.
+- **Bug report:** Thanks for taking the time to help us improve our documentation project or documentation.
 To ensure we can address your issue effectively, please fill out the entire form use the link [bug report].
 Don't forget to attach any relevant screenshots and provide a clear description of the bug or typo you encountered.
 - **Reporting a Vulnerability:** Please report any vulnerabilities you discover to Homelab-Alpha by [security report].
 We appreciate detailed reports that include steps to reproduce the vulnerability and any potential impact.